 A Quick Anecdote

 Not too long ago, I had to send an emergency package from San Francisco to New York City, and it had to arrive the next day.
 It was already Friday afternoon, and my recipient needed the package that Saturday.
-I knew that if I shipped Priority Mail Express with USPS, the package may not arrive until the following Monday, since it was already late in the day, and USPS doesn’t deliver packages on Sunday.
-So, I opted for UPS Next Day Air Service, and paid a little extra for Saturday delivery.
+I knew that if I shipped Priority Mail Express with USPS, the package may not have arrived until the following Monday, since it was already late in the day, and USPS doesn’t deliver packages on Sunday.
+So, I opted for UPS Next Day Air Service and paid extra for Saturday delivery.

 Once I bought my label with online shipping software, I dropped off my package at a local UPS Store just after 3pm.
 The package didn’t just arrive the next day without a hitch; UPS actually delivered it before the scheduled delivery time!

-So, trust me when I tell you: next time you need to choose a carrier for an emergency delivery, look no further than UPS!
-USPS is quite a reliable and affordable carrier, but there’s no question that UPS is faster than USPS when it really comes down to the wire.
+So, next time you need to choose a carrier for an emergency delivery, look no further than UPS!
+USPS is quite a reliable and affordable carrier, but there’s no question that UPS, while more expensive, is faster than USPS when it really comes down to the wire.